 Young at heart

 This ministry runs on Monday afternoons, 2:30pm-3:30pm.
-We run a short service for older people at Beccles Rugby Club.
+There is a short service for older people at Beccles Rugby Club.
 This is in conjunction with the day-care club that meets at the Rugby Club on weekdays.

 Tea at BBC